-While it is rare, trap grease can be recovered and recycled.
+It is not common, however, grease trap grease can be recovered and recycled at times.
 The removed material is referred to as “brown grease” and is repurposed where regulations allow, most often as boiler fuel.
-Trap grease cannot be used for animal feed or pet food, nor can it be processed at facilities where animal feed or pet food ingredients are made.
+Grease Trap grease cannot be used for animal feed or pet food, nor can it be processed at facilities where animal feed or pet food ingredients are made.
 A service provider who is collecting your used cooking oil or fat and bone scraps for use in animal feed, may also service your trap, but separate vehicles are used, and the trap material cannot be taken to the same facility where the cooking oil or meat fats are being processed.

 Most commonly, grease trap grease material is collected and safely disposed of in an environmentally secure manner at licensed facilities.

 Most important is having the right size trap for your business, and having it serviced regularly by a licensed service provider who is familiar with FOG (Fats, Oils and Greases) regulations in your city or state.
 The size of a trap is largely determined by the amount of grease produced by the store.
 In some instances, municipalities regulate the size of the grease trap and will inform you of what is needed to satisfy local requirements.
 On average, the typical exterior grease trap is 1,000 gallons or larger.
 A consultation with a plumber or a trap manufacturer can recommend and install the right size trap for your store.
 Regular, professional maintenance by a licensed service provider, like Grand Natural Inc, will keep your trap running smoothly, keep you in compliance with record-keeping and disposal requirements, and alert you to problems before they become critical and costly issues.

 The frequency of service is determined by the volume of grease produced and the size of your trap.
+Local Health Inspectors generally have their requirements as well.
 Reputable companies servicing grease trap cleaning can work with your business to create a service schedule compliant with applicable regulations.